MarwanElKhodary/TheAA/backend/NOTES.md

 ## Questions

 - Read into Jackson (Spring's default JSON serializer), apparently it requires getters to access the properties to include them in the response
+- Should I be using `this` when referencing instance variables?

 ## Assumptions

 - Deactivating a vehicle simply means deleting the vehicle from the database.
 In a production environment, there might be a deactivated vehicles database instead, with features of reactivation.
   - But maybe it should be just an activated boolean value instead - grey it out on the frontend when its deactivated or add a column for it instead of deleting it, ignoring for now
+- Issuing faults happen one at a time, no bulk faults
+- Messages coming into the queue are processed FIFO
+- Assuming we don't have to worry about race conditions at this stagE
+- Faults are processed in a queue right away